MorganKryze/Repository-Template/README.md

 Detail here the instructions to use the project.

+### Troubleshooting

+Detail here the troubleshooting of the project.

 ### Project structure

 Here are the most important files and directories of the project( you may ignore the other files and directories):